SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Method

 \subsection{The Unified Driving Segmentation Dataset}

-\textbf{Motivation.} Learning a domain agnostic segmentation model for driving scene is useful since the environment may change a lot during the moving of self-driving cars.
+\textbf{Motivation.} {Learning a unified driving-target segmentation model is useful since the environment may change a lot during the moving of self-driving cars.
 MSeg~\cite{MSeg_2020_CVPR} presents a more challenging setting while we only focus on high resolution out-door driving scene.
+Since the concepts of road scenes are limited, we only have small label space compared with M-Seg, which it has several common scenes (COCO~\cite{coco_dataset}, ADE20k~\cite{ADE20K}).}

-We verify the effectiveness of our SFNet series on new setting for feature alignment in various domains \textit{without} introducing domain aware learning~\cite{choi2021robustnet}.
+{We verify the effectiveness of our SFNet series on new setting for feature alignment in various domains \textit{without} introducing domain aware learning~\cite{choi2021robustnet}.
+The goal of UDS is to provide more fair comparison on driving scene segmentation.
+To our knowledge, we are the first to benchmark such large-scale driving datasets using one model.}

-\textbf{Process and Results.} We merge four challenging datasets including Mapillary~\cite{mapillary}, Cityscapes~\cite{Cityscapes}, IDD~\cite{varma2019idd} and BDD~\cite{yu2020bdd100k}.
+\textbf{Data Process and Results.}{ We merge four challenging datasets including Mapillary~\cite{mapillary}, Cityscapes~\cite{Cityscapes}, IDD~\cite{varma2019idd} and BDD~\cite{yu2020bdd100k}.
 Since Mapillary has 65 class labels, we merge several semantic labels into one label.
 The merging process follows the previous work~\cite{choi2021robustnet}.
 We set other labels as ignore region.
 In this way, we keep the same label definition as Cityscapes and IDD.
 For IDD dataset, we use the same class definition as Cityscapes and BDD.
 For BDD and Cityscapes datasets, we keep the original setting.
 The merged dataset UDS totally has 34,968 images for training and 6,500 images for testing.
-To the best of our knowledge, we are the first to study and perform cross-domain semantic segmentation training for auto-driving.
 The details of the UDS dataset are shown in Table~\ref{table:dataset_info}.
 Moreover, we find that several recent self-attention based methods~\cite{DAnet,OCRnet,EMANet} cannot perform well than previous method DeeplabV3+~\cite{deeplabv3p}.
 This implies a better generalized method is needed for this setting.
+We provide the code and model on the github pages. }

-\textbf{Discussion.} Note that despite designing more balanced sampling methods or including domain generalization based method can improve the results on UDS, the goal of this work is only to verify the effectiveness of our SFNet and SFNet-Lite on this challenging setting.
-Both GD-GAM and FAM perform image feature level alignment, which are \textit{not sensitive} to the domain variation.
-More details can be found in experiment part.
+\textbf{Discussion.} Note that despite designing more balanced sampling methods or including domain generalization based method can improve the results on UDS, the goal of this work is only to verify the effectiveness of our SFNet and SFNet-Lite on this challenging setting.{ Both GD-GAM and FAM perform image feature level alignment, which are \textit{not sensitive} to the domain variations.
+Moreover, we also show the effectiveness of SFNet on domain generation settings using RobustNet~\cite{choi2021robustnet}.
+More details can be found in experiment part.}